 Persons who file a UBE application, but whose application is determined not eligible, may transfer the application to the next scheduled bar exam or withdraw the application.
 No refunds will be given.
 A decision to transfer a UBE application to the bar examination or to withdraw a UBE application must be submitted in writing no later than 30 days following the determination that a UBE application is not eligible.

-Pursuant to C.R.C.P.
-211.3(1) and (2), UBE score transfer applicants must “take the oath of admission prescribed by the Supreme Court” no more than eighteen months following the application is approved by the Colorado Supreme Court.
+Taking the Oath: Pursuant to C.R.C.P.
+211.3(1) and (2), UBE score transfer applicants must take the oath of admission no more than eighteen months following the application approval by the Colorado Supreme Court.